 - CYA has in place a system of updating and warning students via SMS messaging, mass e-mails, and direct phone calls, in addition to posting announcements on the internal website and on bulletin boards.

 - CYA holds regular "Town Hall" meetings during the semester to discuss any issues or problems the students may be encountering.

 - Our Student Affairs officer keeps close track of any student experiencing physical or psychological difficulties.

 - CYA is a member of the Warden system of the US Embassy and receives Warden Messages regarding warnings, alerts, and travel safety announcements.
 Using information from the U.S. Embassy-Athens and local websites that give information on strikes and demonstrations, CYA inform students of demonstrations or strikes that may affect their daily routines or weekend travel.

 - Contingency plans (in the event of catastrophic emergency) are reviewed regularly, and a member of the administration is available 24 hours a day, seven days a week, to help with emergencies.

 Please be assured that College Year in Athens is striving to give students the best and safest study abroad experience possible.

 Health & Insurance

 All semester students are issued an International Student Identity Card (ISIC), which provides basic coverage for accidents and illness occurring outside of North America.
-Semester fees also include enrollment in General insurance, a supplemental hospitalization insurance policy, for the period of study in Greece.
+Semester fees also include enrollment in a supplemental hospitalization insurance policy by Generali Insurance Co., for the period of study in Greece.